nickltang/Help-Me/README.md

 - [ ] User can sign in.
 - [ ] User can stay signed in.
 - [ ] User can log out.
 - [ ] User can set a mental health status.
+- [ ] User can share status with friends & family.
 - [ ] User can sync contacts.
 - [ ] User can share location.